 - 1. Using your reacher, grab the front waist band of your underwear or pants.
 Lower the pants with your reacher, slipping it over your operated leg first. - 2.
-After both feet are in, slide the pants up, keeping your knees from twisting.
-Pull pants over feet and above your knees as high as possible.

-- 3. Then stand up to pull your clothes up to your waist and fasten them.
-Be sure you are well balanced while standing. - 4.
-When undressing, take the slacks and underwear off your waist while standing, and then sit down. - 5.
+After both feet are in, slide the pants up, keeping your knees separated and without bending forward.
+Pull pants over feet up above your knees as high as possible. - 3.
+Then stand up to pull your clothes up to your waist and fasten them.
+Be sure you are well balanced in standing. - 4.
+When undressing take the slacks and underwear off your waist while standing.
+Then sit down. - 5.
 Remove pants from your non-operated leg first using the reacher.

-The following instructions are for socks and shoes:
+The following instructions are for socks and shoes.

 - 1. Slide your sock over the sock aid as shown. - 2.
 Grasp both straps and drop the sock aid in front of the operated foot.
 Slip your foot into the sock and pull until the sock is on.
-Once the sock is in place, drop the outside strap and pull the sock aid up toward you to remove it. - 3.
-You may use the sock aid for the non-operated leg as well. - 4.
-To remove socks, use the hook on your shoehorn to push the sock off over your heel.
-Avoid twisting knee when using the shoehorn.
+Do not lift your knee above your hip while pulling the sock on.
+Once the sock is in place, drop the outside strap and pull the sock aid up toward you to remove it.